Cerebral palsy: Media

 Call the Midwife (2012–) has featured two episodes with actor Colin Young, who himself has cerebral palsy, playing a character with the same disability.
 His storylines have focused on the segregation of those with disabilities in the UK in the 1950s, and also romantic relationships between people with disabilities.
+Rosie Jones also featured in a 13-1 episode having a child and finding a significant other, Also dealing with resistance from her own mother.

 Micah Fowler, an American actor with CP, stars in the ABC sitcom Speechless (2016–2019), which explores both the serious and humorous challenges a family faces with a teenager with CP.

 9-1-1 (2018–) is a procedural drama series on Fox.
-From season 2 onwards, it features Gavin McHugh (who himself has cerebral palsy) in the recurring role as Christopher Diaz – a young child who has cerebral palsy.
+From season 2 onwards, it features Gavin McHugh (who himself has cerebral palsy) in the recurring role as Christopher Diaz – a semi recurring character who has cerebral palsy.

 Special (2019) is a comedy series that premiered on Netflix on 12 April 2019.
 It was written, produced and stars Ryan O'Connell as a young gay man with mild cerebral palsy.
 It is based on O'Connell's book I'm Special: And Other Lies We Tell Ourselves.

 Australian drama serial The Heights (2019–) features a character with mild cerebral palsy, teenage girl Sabine Rosso, depicted by an actor who herself has mild cerebral palsy, Bridie McKim.

 6,000 Waiting (2021) is a documentary by Michael Joseph McDonald.
 It is the first film to depict a person with cerebral palsy parachuting.
 It tells the story of three men with cerebral palsy seeking to live in their communities instead of institutions.
 Upon seeing the film, American politician Stacey Abrams interviewed one of the film's protagonists and publicly stated that her top priority was deinstitutionalization through Medicaid expansion.